Makson8286/exam/README.md

 Now that we have everything up and running, we need to add our users to Prometheus whom we will monitor, to do this, follow the path: /var/lib/docker/volumes/grafana_prom-configs/_data/prometheus.yml

-Аn example of what it should look like is in the file prometheus.yml
+An example of what it looks like for me is in the file "example.yml"

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!